qedsoftware/afsis-soil-chem-tutorial/README.md

 # Short Description

 This dataset contains field and laboratory data collected through the Africa Soil Information Service (AfSIS) project, which lasted from 2009 through 2018.
 In this initial release, we are including data collected during Phase I, which spanned from 2009 through 2013.
 Georeferenced soil samples were collected from many countries throughout Sub-Saharan Africa, and their nutrient content was analyzed using *both* wet chemistry (e.g. Mehlich-3) and dry chemistry (e.g., infrared spectroscopy, x-ray fluorescence).
-The two types of data can be paired to form a training dataset for machine learning, such that certain wet chemistry nutrients can be well predicted from dry chemistry.
+The two types of data can be paired to form a training dataset for machine learning, such that certain nutrients measured by wet chemical analyses can be well predicted from dry chemistry.

 # Detailed Description